rhewitt22/advanced-spatial-analysis/_posts/2014-10-09-working-with-us-census-data.md

 ## Application & Reflection

-With the amazing depth of Census data available it's not difficult to imagine how it could be applied to any number of different analysis.
-My work as a fish and wildlife biologist does not really lend itself to using much Census data.
-We do consider population growth to determine where wildlife habitat is likely to be lost, but usually on the scale of decades into the future.
-Census data is retrospective in that the data looks back at reality rather than projecting future population and demographics.
-Still, I can imagine with several of our Outreach programs such as [Connecting People with Nature](https://www.fws.gov/northeast/cpwn/), and the [Urban Wildlife Refuge Initiativee](https://www.fws.gov/refuges/vision/urbanwildliferefugeinitiative.html) a solid understanding of demographics and population distribution are important.
+### Problem description

+The conservation community needs to increase diversity in order to meet the increasing challenges of climate change and other anthropogenic factors impacting the environment.
+We need to identify minority communities in urban areas for outreach opportunities to increase interest and awareness of natural resource career opportunities.

+### Data needed

+We need to access U.S. Census Bureau data on population density and demographics in the Atlanta Metro area.
+We also need to find where schools are located as they provide a great avenue to introduce students to the field of environmental science.

+### Analysis procedures

+Once I downloaded the census tracks, population density and demographic data for the Atlanta Metro Area I can select low income census tracks with high proportions of minority citizens.
+Once we have several tracks selected I can intersect primary school locations to create a list of schools to contact with outreach materials and programs such as [Connecting People with Nature](https://www.fws.gov/northeast/cpwn/), and the [Urban Wildlife Refuge Initiative](https://www.fws.gov/refuges/vision/urbanwildliferefugeinitiative.html).
+In addition to outreach materials we can help schools complete grant applications to get a school yard habitat so teachers could take students into nature as part of their science classes.
+Our refuge system already provides programming for youth including guided birding tours and fishing events.